MrSachinGoyal/E-Commerce-Data-Pipeline/README.md

    - The S3 file upload event triggers a Lambda function specifically designed to initiate an AWS Glue crawler.

 - **AWS Glue Crawler Execution:**
-   - The Glue crawler automatically scans and catalogs the data stored in the designated S3 bucket, extracting metadata essential for subsequent analysis.
+   - The AWS Glue crawler scans and catalogs the metadata of data stored in the designated S3 bucket and the dimension and fact tables stored in Amazon Redshift

 - **EventBridge Rule for Glue Job Trigger:**
    - An EventBridge rule is configured to detect changes in the state of the Glue crawler.